October 13, 2020

 Looking at the current state of play, AXA IM’s CIO for Core Investments, Chris Iggo, believes the pandemic has very much sharpened the focus on climate change and environmental, social and governance (ESG) issues.
 Looking ahead, he expects investors are most likely to reward those companies that are meeting the challenge of making their businesses more sustainable.

-CIO for Core Investments
+Former CIO for AXA IM Core Investments

 Green bonds, ESG integration, impact and dedicated carbon reduction investment strategies will all be vital elements in investors’ contributions.